williamjroche/Autonomous_drone/README.md

 -Materials: 3D printer, PLA filament, 4 BLDC motors (I'm using 920kv DJI), 3S lipo, 4 ESC's, 1 PDB (power distribution board), radio ELRS controller, radio ELRS to PWM receiver, Raspberry Pi 5, Raspberry Pi Pico, IMU board
 - Upload all files in the **Flight Controller** folder to a **Raspberry Pi Pico** running the latest Micropython
 - Follow the GPIO mappings in `esc_control.py` and `controller_input.py`, or adjust as needed
 - Ensure BLDC motors adjacent to each other rotate in **opposite directions**
+- Optional: order dual channel power distribution board for smooth and effecient power
 - *Flight Computer instructions are still in progress*

 My progress so far: